 - injuries suffered by workers while following the orders of an authorized supervisor.

-Act applies to workers engaged in
+The act applies to workers engaged in

 - construction establishments